 - Business Information Systems

 Full module information is detailed in the section below.

 To apply for this course, you will have:

 - A primary honours degree (NFQ, Level 8), or

 - A primary ordinary degree + satisfactory GMAT or satisfactory GRE General Test Score* or

 - An appropriate professional qualification

-- At least 3 years significant managerial experience/responsibility** or
+- At least three years of significant managerial experience/responsibility** or

 - Significant senior managerial/professional work experience plus satisfactory GMAT score or satisfactory GRE General Text Score*

 Plus two referees’ reports.